DougReeder/enyo-animated/README.md

 Corner toasts don't require a width or height in their style property.
 Top middle and bottom middle toasts will be full width, unless you set a width.
 You must set a height for left middle and right middle toasts.

+Child buttons and inputs should set `attributes: {tabindex: -1}` to avoid tabbing problems.
+When the toast is shown, child controls may have a positve tabindex.

 Default styling is white text on a dark background.

 ## InputStretch

 A horizontal flexbox container, with a built-in input field.
-It allows the user to enter sizeable text, without the input field taking up space all the time.
+It allows the user to enter sizeable text, without the input field always taking up space.

-The input is aligned to the row start (left), unless the property `end` is true.
+The input is aligned to the row start (left in left-to-right contexts), unless the property `end` is true.
 When unfocused, the input field takes up the space not used by the other children.
 When focused, the input field stretches to the full width, obscuring the other child controls.
+Other child controls may get their size from their contents, or set their width using CSS.

 Setting the following properties on InputStretch sets them on the child input: `acessibilityRole`, `defaultFocus`, `disabled`, `placeholder`, `selectOnFocus`, `type` and `value`.
+Types `url` and `email` are most useful (aside from the default `text`).
 Events on the child input bubble up.

 Only put a Control in an InputStretch, if the user won't need it when the child input is focused!

+As with all Inputs, add a label if the input has a value when the user first sees it.
+The placeholder is not sufficient.
+The label may be a child of the InputStretch!

+## InputSearchStretch

+Similar to an InputStretch, but styled as a search field.
+A separate label is usually not required.

 ## Unwritten widgets